ddolab/computing-resources-guide/README.md

     ```
     which performs the random generation once on main worker, and then makes that value avaialble `@everywhere`.

-* BARON isn't using the options I gave it - Julia's BARON package writes a file called `options` to the current active directory, and then deletes it when BARON is done running.
-The problem is, if you are running multiple instances of BARON in parallel, the options file may be closed while another parallel run is trying to read it.
-The easiest way to fix this is to define a temporary folder for each different parallel instance you are running, and to change the active directory to that temporary folder at the beginning of the parallel code.
+* BARON isn't using the options I gave it - Julia's BARON package writes a file called `options` to the current active directory and then deletes it when BARON is done running.
+The problem is that if you are running multiple instances of BARON in parallel, the `options` file may be closed while another parallel run is trying to read it.
+The easiest way to fix this is to define a temporary folder for each different parallel instance you are running and to change the active directory to that temporary folder at the beginning of the parallel code.

 * As a general guideline, it's advisable to confirm that your function operates without errors for a single instance before attempting to parallel map it.
-Additionally, it's helpful to validate that your script functions correctly with a limited number of processors on your personal computer (or interactive MSI), before submitting it to MSI.
+Additionally, it's helpful to validate that your script functions correctly with a limited number of processors on your personal computer (or interactive MSI) before submitting it to MSI.

 <a name="installing-software-on-MSI"></a>
 ## Installing software on MSI